jugnu141/voting-app/README.md

 Votes
 ```

-For production deployment, **MongoDB Atlas** can be used as the cloud-hosted database.
+For cloud deployment, MongoDB Atlas is used as the database service.

 ---

 # ⚙️ Environment Variables

-Environment variables are used to keep sensitive configuration outside the source code.
+Sensitive configuration should be stored in environment variables.

-Create a `.env` file inside the `Backend` directory:
+Create a `.env` file inside the `Backend` directory.

 ```env
 MONGODB_URL=your_mongodb_connection_string